k8s-docs/knative-docs/source/install/upgrade/upgrade-installation-with-operator.md

-# Upgrading using the Knative Operator
+# 使用 Knative Operator 更新

 This topic describes how to upgrade Knative if you installed using the Operator.
 If you installed using YAML, see [Upgrading with kubectl](upgrade-installation.md).